siddharth-sunchu/github-explorer-react-app/README.md

 # Description
 Github API Explorer React App

 This application is bootstrap from create react app.
-To speed up the process of development I have used two CSS libaries/framework Ant Design and Bootstrap for CSS Styling and also used inline stylying at some places.
+To speed up the process of development I have used two CSS libaries/framework Ant Design and Bootstrap for CSS Styling and also used inline styles at some places.
 Hope that is fine.
-I have also wrote test cases for reducer, api and utils which has 100% coverage, but for containers and components I wrote a few tets cases for demonstatrion.
+I have also wrote test cases for reducer, api and utils which has 100% coverage, but for containers and components I wrote a few tets cases for demonstration.

 I tried using the same mocks provided in the document and created the UI Design.
-It is compatiable with the Mobile screen as well.
+It is supported with the Mobile screen as well.

 For Recent Searches I am using Local storage and react state for storing the recent search values and everything else is stored in Redux.
 For Icons I am using primer/octicons-react.